A federal judge on Thursday July 7, 2022 sentenced Derek Chauvin to 21 years in prison for violating George Floyd’s civil rights.

-This could have easily been avoided, Kaylan Charles Freeman was served on April 3, 2014 at the same El Granada home with an Emergency Protective Order and Notice to Appear in Court.
+This could have easily been avoided, According to a Proof of Service Document filed with the San Mateo County Superior Court.
+Kaylan Charles Freeman was served on April 3, 2014 at the same El Granada home with an Emergency Protective Order (EPO) and Notice to Appear in Court.

 SMC Sheriff Carlos G. Bolanos, PIO Rosemerry Blankswade, Sheriff Sergeant Ceferino Gonzales and the FIVE Supervisors should explain to the residents of San Mateo County How did that happen?